Why choose English Literature?

 You will also study both the genre of comedy and tragedy with a focus on Samuel Beckett’s Waiting for Godot, and Shakespeare’s Hamlet.

 You will study either the theme Science and Society or Women and Society.
-Science and Society with involve the study of Mary Shelley’s Frankenstein and Margaret Attwood’s The Handmaid’s Tale.
+Science and Society will involve the study of Mary Shelley’s Frankenstein and Margaret Attwood’s The Handmaid’s Tale.
 The study of Women and Society will consist of Thomas Hardy’s Tess of the D’Urbervilles and Virginia Woolf’s Mrs Dalloway.

 There is no coursework offered at AS level.
 However, coursework is offered as part of the A level course.
 The topic will be a study of Postcolonial Literatures.